Computer and Cyber Crimes in Florida

 Florida Statute Section 815.06(2) prohibits a person from committing an offense against users of computers, computer systems, computer networks, or electronic devices if he or she willfully, knowingly, and without authorization:

-• Accesses or causes to be accessed any computer, computer system, computer network, or electronic device with knowledge that such access is unauthorized;
+- Accesses or causes to be accessed any computer, computer system, computer network, or electronic device with knowledge that such access is unauthorized;

-• Disrupts or denies or causes the denial of the ability to transmit data to or from an authorized user of a computer, computer system, computer network, or electronic device, which, in whole or in part, is owned by, under contract to, or operated for, on behalf of, or in conjunction with another;
+- Disrupts or denies or causes the denial of the ability to transmit data to or from an authorized user of a computer, computer system, computer network, or electronic device, which, in whole or in part, is owned by, under contract to, or operated for, on behalf of, or in conjunction with another;

-• Destroys, takes, injures, or damages equipment or supplies used or intended to be used in a computer, computer system, computer network, or electronic device;
+- Destroys, takes, injures, or damages equipment or supplies used or intended to be used in a computer, computer system, computer network, or electronic device;

-• Destroys, injures, or damages any computer, computer system, computer network, or electronic device;
+- Destroys, injures, or damages any computer, computer system, computer network, or electronic device;

-• Introduces any computer contaminant into any computer, computer system, computer network, or electronic device; or
+- Introduces any computer contaminant into any computer, computer system, computer network, or electronic device; or

-• Engages in audio or video surveillance of an individual by accessing any inherent feature or component of a computer, computer system, computer network, or electronic device, including accessing the data or information of a computer, computer system, computer network, or electronic device that is stored by a third party.
+- Engages in audio or video surveillance of an individual by accessing any inherent feature or component of a computer, computer system, computer network, or electronic device, including accessing the data or information of a computer, computer system, computer network, or electronic device that is stored by a third party.

-This computer crime is charged as a felony in the third degree punishable by up to five years in Florida State Prison.
+This computer crime is charged as a felony in the third degree, punishable by up to five years in Florida State Prison.
 The offense can be charged as a second-degree felony if the violation also:

-• Damages a computer, computer equipment or supplies, a computer system, or a computer network and the damage or loss is at least $5,000;
+- Damages a computer, computer equipment or supplies, a computer system, or a computer network and the damage or loss is at least $5,000;

-• Commits the offense for the purpose of devising or executing any scheme or artifice to defraud or obtain property;
+- Commits the offense for the purpose of devising or executing any scheme or artifice to defraud or obtain property;

-• Interrupts or impairs a governmental operation or public communication, transportation, or supply of water, gas, or other public services; or
+- Interrupts or impairs a governmental operation or public communication, transportation, or supply of water, gas, or other public services; or

-• Intentionally interrupts the transmittal of data to or from, or gains unauthorized access to, a computer, computer system, computer network, or electronic device belonging to any mode of public or private transit, as defined in s.
+- Intentionally interrupts the transmittal of data to or from, or gains unauthorized access to, a computer, computer system, computer network, or electronic device belonging to any mode of public or private transit, as defined in s.
 341.031.

 The offense can be charged as a felony of the first degree if the violation:

-• Endangers human life; or
+- Endangers human life; or

-• Disrupts a computer, computer system, computer network, or electronic device that affects medical equipment used in the direct administration of medical care or treatment to a person.
+- Disrupts a computer, computer system, computer network, or electronic device that affects medical equipment used in the direct administration of medical care or treatment to a person.

 Under section four, a person can be charged with a misdemeanor in the first degree if the person willfully, knowingly, and without authorization modifies equipment or supplies used or intended to be used in a computer, computer system, computer network, or electronic device.

-• Acts within the scope of his or her lawful employment; or
+- Acts within the scope of his or her lawful employment; or

-• Performs authorized security operations of a government or business.
+- Performs authorized security operations of a government or business.

 Additional Resources

 Florida Computer Crime Act – Find the penalties and punishments for a criminal violation of The Florida Computer Crime Act and Section 815.06, Florida Statutes.
-A violation of section 815.06, Florida Statutes, is punishable as a felony and any computer, computer system, computer network, computer software, or computer data owned by a violator which is used during the commission of any violation of section 815.06, Florida Statutes, is subject to forfeiture.
+A violation of section 815.06, Florida Statutes, is punishable as a felony, and any computer, computer system, computer network, computer software, or computer data owned by a violator that is used during the commission of any violation of section 815.06, Florida Statutes, is subject to forfeiture.

-This article was last updated on Monday, March 15, 2021.
+This article was last updated on Friday, November 1, 2024.